Former Michigan coach Sherrone Moore charged with home invasion, stalking

 The victim then called her attorney and the police, and Moore left her residence.

 "The totality of the behaviour is highly threatening and highly intimidating.
-She was terrorized," prosecutors said.
+She was terrorized," Rezmierski said.

-Moore was issued a $25,000 bond and ordered not to have any contact with the victim.
+Moore was released on a $25,000 bond and ordered not to have any contact with the victim.
 He must also continue to undergo mental health treatment.
-If released on bond, Moore must wear a GPS tether, cannot leave Michigan without the court's permission and cannot possess any weapons or use controlled substances.
+As part of his bond conditions, Moore must wear a GPS tether, cannot leave Michigan without the court's permission and cannot possess any weapons or consume drugs or alcohol.

 A source within Michigan's program told CBS News Detroit's Rachel Hopmayer that Manuel was informed of Moore's mental health issues on Sunday, just days before Manuel fired Moore.
 Manuel fired Moore without a human resources or security personnel present, according to the source.